The Pop-Up Journal Initiative

 • A professional reputation for impartiality, rigor, and expertise

-Are bidders expected to secure a steering committee prior to applying?
+Are host organizations expected to secure a steering committee in advance?

-A complete steering committee does not need to be listed as part of the bid, as final selection may be undertaken in partnership with the funders and the Advisory Board once the contract has been awarded.
-However, the steering committee is perhaps the single most important element for the success of the initiative, so bids should include names of people who would be prioritized for recruitment into committee chair or membership roles.
-Bidders are welcome to provide letters of support, or other evidence of interest from those listed.
+A complete steering committee does not need to be assembled in advance, as final selection may be undertaken in partnership with the funders and the Advisory Board once the host has been selected.
+However, the steering committee is perhaps the single most important element for the success of the initiative, so prospective hosts should be prepared to identify people who would be prioritized for recruitment into committee chair or membership roles.

 Who reviews proposals?

-Letters of intent and full bids will be reviewed by the Advisory Board, as well as staff from the Sloan Foundation & Open Philanthropy.
+Proposals are reviewed by the Advisory Board, as well as staff from the initiative's sponsoring organizations.

-Any academic, non‑profit, or for‑profit entity is welcome to bid for a curatorial contract if it can demonstrate plans and capabilities commensurate with the relevant tasks.
+Any academic, non‑profit, or for‑profit entity is welcome if it can demonstrate plans and capabilities commensurate with the relevant tasks.
 This includes professional societies, repositories, libraries, publishers, research organizations, etc.

 Consortia are also welcome; simply name one lead organization to sign and manage the contract.
-This opportunity is not restricted to US-based organizations, but selection of the winning bid is conditional on the completion of legal due diligence.
+This opportunity is not restricted to US-based organizations, but selection is conditional on the completion of legal due diligence.

 An Abundance of Pop-Up Journals